Last updated 01/07/2014

 - We will seek an adjournment order through the court; this is an agreement for the repayment of any arrears.

-- If you default on the court order, you will receive a final warning and eviction proceedings will follow.
+- If the tenant defaults on the court order, they will receive a final warning and eviction proceedings will follow.

-- If a suspended possession order is granted, you will receive a letter from the County Court telling you what repayments you need to make to prevent an Eviction Warrant.
+- If a suspended possession order is granted, the tenant will receive a letter from the County Court telling them what repayments they need to make to prevent an Eviction Warrant.

-- If the case results in eviction, the Council may regard you as intentionally homeless and will have no statutory responsibility to re-house you.
+- If the case results in eviction, the Council may regard the tenant as intentionally homeless and will have no statutory responsibility to re-house them.

 Please send Feedback